jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

 challenge again, there is very little usable code to migrate over to a solr-based solution.
 So I'll be starting almost from scratch.

 It's pretty evident where I went wrong.
-I didn't need to learn scala, I didn't need to learn vagrant, I didn't need to fiddle a process for making immutable dev boxes, I didn't need to migrate to the latest NLP, indeed, I didn't need to use NLP, truth be told... all these things I didn't have to do.
+I didn't need to learn Scala, I didn't need to learn Vagrant, I didn't need to fiddle with a process for making immutable dev boxes, I didn't need to migrate to the latest, hottest NLP library, indeed, I didn't need to use NLP, truth be told... all these things I didn't have to do.
 And I wouldn't have done it at work.
 I would've made a lot more practical tradeoffs.

 But somehow,
 because this was a personal project, I convinced myself all these risks